Optimal Universal Controllers for Roll Stabilization: Conclusions and future work

-In this paper, we offer a novel approach to the design of the roll damping system for marine vessels, based on the idea of optimal universal controllers (OUC).
+In this paper, we offer a novel approach to the design of the roll stabilization system for marine vessels, based on the idea of optimal universal controllers (OUC).
 Unlike the existing approaches, such a controller does not require the full information about the wave's spectral density, but only the knowledge of its dominant frequencies.
-A topic of ongoing research is to employ adaptive control methods to enable the controller's functioning in the fully uncertain environment, in particular, combining the roll damping controller with an estimator of the dominating encounter wave frequencies.
+A topic of ongoing research is to employ adaptive control methods to enable the controller's functioning in the fully uncertain environment.
+In particular, combining the roll stabilization controller with an estimator of the dominating encounter wave frequencies~\citep{6145613,Belleter201548}, one can adjust the coefficients of the OUC controller ``on the fly''.

+{In our simulations, the OUC has been enhanced by an automatic gain controller (AGC)~\citep{VANAMERONGEN1990679,van1987rudder} preventing saturation of actuators.
+It could also be used with alternative gain scheduling techniques, e.g. time-varying gain reduction~\citep{Lauvdal1998} or, more generally, advanced control allocation methods taking into account nonlinear dynamics of actuators~\citep{ZACCARIAN20091431,Johansen2013}.
+Mathematical analysis of the resulting nonlinear systems remains, however, a non-trivial problem for future research.}

+{Another limitation that can be relaxed is the fixed cruising speed of the vessel (determining the point of linearization, see~\ref{app:4dof}).
+Our simulation (Section~5.3) shows that the OUC controller is quite robust to the change of speed, although the optimality of the cost function is no longer guaranteed.
+For vessel's maneuvers at a non-constant speed, more sophisticated controllers can be designed that are based on the paradigm of gain scheduling~\citep{RughShamma2000}.
+Note however that the choice of a specific procedure allowing to redesign a linear fixed-speed controller into a nonlinear controller, applicable for non-constant speed, remains a non-trivial open problem.
+Also, such a redesign should be applied not only to RRS system, but also to the ship's autopilot.}